jhuynh-school/jhuynh-school/README.md

 Week 2 Peer-graded Assignment: Show What You Know: Write and Explain A Program: https://youtu.be/WKHR5TxJlC0

 Week 2 Peer-graded Assignment: Teaching Programming Portfolio - Lesson Plan: https://youtu.be/7RLlstSerw8

+Week 3 Peer-graded Assignment: Show What You Know: Write and Explain A Program: https://youtu.be/OisRXbdSPk0
 <!--
 **jhuynh-school/jhuynh-school** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.